-It is home to thousands of horseshoe bats, the Bat Cave (Chameri Gufa).
-Cave length is about 3 km and you’ll also find a stunning underground lake within it which is one of Pokhara’s main attractions.
-Apart from the holy temple inside the Gupteshwor Mahadev Cave, the long dark cave offer an excellent opportunity to explore the natural wonders in its truest form.
+It is home to thousands of horseshoe bats, and the Bat Cave (Chameri Gufa).
+The cave length is about 3 km and you’ll also find a stunning underground lake within it which is one of Pokhara’s main attractions.
+Apart from the holy temple inside the Gupteshwor Mahadev Cave, the long dark cave offers an excellent opportunity to explore the natural wonders in its truest form.

-It is accessed through a twisting staircase, the cave’s second section is often closed during monsoon season due to access water from the waterfalls coming through Patale Chhango (later known as: Davis falls) and inside, one can hear the thunderous sound of water.
+It is accessed through a twisting staircase, the cave’s second section is often closed during monsoon season due to access to water from the waterfalls coming through Patale Chhango (later known as Davis Falls) and inside, one can hear the thunderous sound of water.
 According to local legend, the cave was discovered with a self-emerging Shiva Lingam in the 16th century with many shrines and statues by local men.
 There is a Shiva temple inside the cave which has a strict rule about no photography.

 The second part of the cave which is about 140 meters in length where you can see the walls open up.
-You’ll see nice colors in the cave walls.
+You’ll see nice colors on the cave walls.
 You’ll come across a metal staircase leading downwards where you can hear the waterfall ahead from here which is often closed during the monsoon season.
-The cave consists of several crystal clear pools with some fishes and bats.
+The cave consists of several crystal clear pools with some fish and bats.
 The Gupteshwor Mahadev cave can be visited from 7 am to 6 pm.
 The peaceful atmosphere of the cave will calm your senses and overall, discovering the cave is an exciting adventure.